A Guide to the best attractions in Estepona, Southern Spain: the perfect Estepona Itinerary

 Here you will find wonderful examples of traditional Andalusian architecture as well as many shops that offer a variety of goods, from crafts to souvenirs.

-The Costa del Sol’s capital city, Malaga, is a must for anyone looking to get lost in museums, an overwhelming choice of restaurants and tapas bars, and, of course, plenty of possibilities for shopping.
+The capital city of Costa del Sol, Malaga, is a must for anyone looking to get lost in museums.
+It has an overwhelming choice of restaurants and tapa bars, and, of course, plenty of shopping possibilities.

 Visiting Malaga is one of the best places to visit near Estepona.
 If you’re looking for a low cost day trip, there are also plenty of free things to do in Malaga.